OpenNebula/docs/source/release_notes/release_notes/compatibility.rst

     * Add templates to probes for import

-* When the monitor probe returns state 'e' for a Virtual Machine now it is moved to UNKNOWN state; instead of FAILED state, now removed.
+* When the monitor probe returns state 'e' for a Virtual Machine now it is moved to the ``UNKNOWN`` state.
+In previous versions VMs went to the ``FAILED`` state, now removed.

 Datastore Drivers
 --------------------------------------------------------------------------------